Frequently Asked Questions (FAQs)

 Will LA HAP help me with any insurance plan I buy?

-LA HAP can help cover expenses with any insurance plan that has adequate prescription drug coverage.
+LA HAP can help cover expenses with any health insurance plan that has adequate prescription drug coverage.
 “Adequate prescription drug coverage” means the plan covers at least one drug from every class of core antiretroviral therapeutics from the HHS Clinical Guidelines for the Treatment of HIV/AIDS.
-All Marketplace plans are considered adequate coverage EXCEPT for the “Basic” level plans.
+All Marketplace plans are considered adequate coverage EXCEPT for the “Basic” level plans, as are most Medicare and employer-sponsored plans.

-LA HAP tells me I’m not eligible for their program because I have full Medicaid.
+LA HAP tells me I’m not eligible for their program because I eligible for Medicaid.
 What should I do now?

 If you have full Medicaid, it means Medicaid will pay for all the services and medications that LA HAP would have covered.
-If you have questions about how to use your Medicaid, you can call Louisiana’s Medicaid program, “Healthy Louisiana,” at 1-855-229-6848 or visiting the Healthy Louisiana website.
-If you already know which Medicaid plan you have, you can learn more about how it works by calling them.
-You can find their number on the website above.
+You can call Medicaid at 855-229-6848 or go to their website to apply.

 If you have both Medicare and Medicaid, you will use your Medicare insurance before you use your Medicaid insurance.
 You can call Louisiana’s Senior Health Insurance Information Program at 1-800-259-5300 or 225-342-5301 for information about how to use these programs.
 You can also sit down with a Medicare counselor who can answer your questions for free.